 Ownership Structure of IHG Hotels

 This approach lets IHG grow fast without tying up large amounts of capital in real estate.
-Besides franchises, IHG also manages hotels for their owners.
-In these cases IHG handles daily operations while the owner keeps the property.
+Beyond franchises, IHG also manages hotels for their owners.
+In those cases, IHG handles daily operations while the owner keeps the property.

-This dual approach enables IHG to leverage its brand strength and operational efficiencies while minimizing financial risk.
+This dual approach lets IHG use its brand strength and operational efficiencies while keeping financial risk low.

-IHG’s portfolio features several popular hotel brands.
-Each one targets a specific group of guests.
+IHG’s portfolio features several popular hotel brands, each targeting a specific group of guests.
 The InterContinental brand delivers top-tier luxury in prime locations worldwide.
 Independent investors or real estate firms often own these properties because they value the prestige of the name.

 Holiday Inn offers a welcoming, family-friendly experience with handy amenities.
 Many of these hotels operate as franchises.
 Individual owners run them while using IHG’s marketing and systems for support.
 Holiday Inn Express serves budget travelers who want efficiency and good value.